koreymacdougall/config_files/notes/cheatsheet.md

         2 different methods to use:
         - method 1:
             1. ^Z to suspend
-            2. sudo reptyr $PID
+            2. in new (target) terminal, run: sudo reptyr -T $PID
+                note: this will hang the new terminal
+            3. in new terminal, run:
-            3. this will hang terminal; ctrl-c, then fg
+                ctrl-c, then fg
-            4. process should now be running in new tty
+                note: process should now be running in new terminal
-            5. initial terminal will hang, will close only when you close new terminal
+                note: initial terminal will hang, will close when you close new terminal
         - method 2:
             1. ^Z to suspend
             2. bg